 Black History Month Education Program

-Drawing on its ties to the Bay Area jazz community, the organization has again engaged bassist-composer Marcus Shelby to conduct Civil Rights-themed workshops at eight Healdsburg and Geyserville schools.
-Shelby blends music and other media to present in-depth but accessible portraits of the Rev. Martin Luther King Jr., Harriet Tubman and other relevant themes, empowering students to fulfill their role in society’s ongoing struggle for full equality.
+Drawing on its ties to the Bay Area jazz community, the organization engaged bassist-composer Marcus Shelby to conduct Civil Rights-themed workshops at eight Healdsburg and Geyserville schools.
+Shelby blends music and other media to present in-depth but accessible portraits of the Rev. Martin Luther King Jr., Harriet Tubman and other relevant themes, that empower students to fulfill their role in society’s ongoing struggle for full equality.

-All participating schools attend a concert with music based on the theme of the current year, during the first week of March at the Raven Performing Arts Theater with Marcus Shelby Quartet and a special guest vocalist.
+All participating schools attend a concert with music based on the theme of the current year, during the last week of February at the Raven Performing Arts Theater with Marcus Shelby Quintet and a special guest vocalist.
 The student choir is featured on stage as Shelby and his ensemble perform his jazz oratorio.
-Over 800 students participate in this program and for that reason, there are two concerts on this day.
+Over 800 students participate in this program and for this reason there are two concerts on this day.

 The workshops and concerts are free of charge for students at the participating schools.
 For more information call (707) 433-4633, or send us email.